Building a Mystery

 "Building a Mystery" is a song by Canadian singer-songwriter Sarah McLachlan from her fourth studio album, Surfacing (1997).
 At a live performance, Sarah explains the song as being "basically about the fact that we all... have insecurities to hide, and we often do that by putting on a facade."
 She also goes on to say that "unfortunately, if we just be who we are, that's usually the more attractive and beautiful thing".

-Released on June 9, 1997, the song was an immediate top-40 and adult contemporary hit that paved the grounds for her future songs "Sweet Surrender", "Adia", and "Angel", all from Surfacing, and it has received several awards.
-Commercially, "Building a Mystery" was Canada's most successful single of 1997, topping the country's official chart for eight weeks, and peaked at number 13 in the United States.
-"Building a Mystery" won the Grammy Award for Best Female Pop Vocal Performance at the 40th Grammy Awards.
+Released on 9 June 1997, the song was an immediate top-40 and adult contemporary hit, and it has received several accolades.
+Commercially, "Building a Mystery" was Canada's most successful single of 1997, topping the RPM 100 Hit Tracks chart for eight weeks, and peaked at number 13 in the United States.
+"Building a Mystery" won the Grammy Award for Best Female Pop Vocal Performance at the 40th Grammy Awards as well as the Juno Award for Single of the Year in 1998.

 Censorship

 The album version of "Building a Mystery," and the live albums Afterglow Live and Mirrorball contain the line, "A beautiful fucked up man."
-The radio version replaces this line with "A beautiful but strange man" or the original lyric garbled beyond recognition, and during performances on radio or television, Sarah sings the line "A beautiful messed up man."
+The radio version replaces this line with "A beautiful but strange man" or the original lyric garbled beyond recognition, and during performances on radio or television, Sarah often sings the line "A beautiful messed up man."